Democratic Action Party: 1970–2007

 The party boycotted the National Consultative Council, a body formed in the aftermath of the 1969 racial riots to "establish positive and practical guidelines for inter-racial co-operation and social integration", in protest of the government's continued detention of its secretary-general, Lim Kit Siang, under the Internal Security Act.

-In 1978, the party experienced a split when founding member and Penang state chairman Yeap Ghim Guan left and formed the Socialist Democratic Party after attempts by the national leadership to take over the party's state leadership.
-Yeap was joined by the entire state committee and member of parliament for Petaling Oh Keng Seng.
+In 1978, the party experienced a split when founding member and Penang state chairman Yeap Ghim Guan left and formed the Socialist Democratic Party after attempts by the national leadership to take over the state party's leadership.
+Yeap was joined by the entire state party's committee and member of parliament for Petaling Oh Keng Seng.
 They were later joined by party stalwart Fan Yew Teng, who had served as acting secretary-general while Lim was detained under the Internal Security Act and was the member of parliament for Menglembu.
 Those who had left the party all labelled Lim's leadership as "dictatorial".

 The party suffered more defections in the lead-up to the 1978 Malaysian general election, when one of its most prominent Malay members, Daing Ibrahim Othman, left the party in protest of the leadership's decision to move him to another constituency, which was followed by a number of resignations in Negeri Sembilan for similar reasons.
+The party opened its presence in Sarawak when several disgruntled SUPP members decided to form a state DAP chapter in run-up for 1979 Sarawak state election.

 During the Mahathir administration in 1987, several DAP leaders, including Parliamentary Opposition Leader Lim Kit Siang, were detained by the government without trial during Operation Lalang, under the accusation of being a national security threat.
 It is widely believed they were arrested for protesting the expansion of the New Economic Policy.